Evidence Seized in Violation of the Fourth Amendment Must Be Suppressed.

 What constitutes “reasonable” search and seizure under the Fourth Amendment?

 According to the Fourth Amendment, when law enforcement conducts a search and seizure, it must be considered “reasonable.”
-This means they must have a valid warrant issued by a judge based on “probable cause” that a crime has been committed.
+Reasonable means they must have a valid warrant issued by a judge based on “probable cause” that a crime has been committed.
 “Probable cause” means a reasonable belief that a crime has occurred and that the search or seizure will provide evidence of that crime.
 However, some exceptions allow for warrantless searches, such as situations where consent has been given, the evidence is in plain view, the search is related to a lawful arrest, there are emergent circumstances, or when searching vehicles due to their mobile nature.
 Deciding what is “reasonable” often involves balancing an individual’s expectation of privacy and the government’s interest in preventing crime and ensuring public safety.

 How does the Fourth Amendment apply to digital privacy and surveillance?